ReactiveSets/toubkal/README.md

 ### Our Team
-Toubkal is developped by a dedicated small team of experienced and passionate back-end and front-end developpers.
+Toubkal is developped by a dedicated small team of experienced and passionate back-end and front-end developers.

-If you are an experienced javascript programmer, understand the power of reactive programming and would like to join our team, please contact us.
+If you are an experienced JavaScript programmer, understand the power of reactive programming and would like to join our team, please contact us.

 ### Why yet-another JavaScript Web Application Library?